 “For fuck’s sake, Hanstad, get those missiles back online already!”
-Corporal Skye Larkins shouted, jerking the dropship to one side and narrowly avoiding the incoming fighter as it fired a burst of shells at them.
+Corporal Skye Larkins shouted, jerking the dropship to one side and narrowly avoiding the incoming fighter as it fired at them again.

 “They’ve had it!”
-Private Hanstad shouted back.
+Private First Class Hanstad shouted back.
 “One of the pods took a hit and it’s not responding to anything!
 Other pod’s dry!”